 When Pantheon (or Spalpeen as he was then known) won two of his first three races as a three-year-old, he attracted much attention although he subsequently proved disappointing.
 William Allison was one man who was attracted to him, and he recommended the horse to Joe Brien as a sound stallion prospect, and he was able to get him for 2400 guineas.
 Although purchased for stud purposes, he was nonetheless given a limited racing career here where he sported the Brien livery with distinction, winning about £15,900 in stakes.
 The horse was regarded as somewhat unlucky not to have won the 1926 Melbourne Cup when beaten into third place as the favourite behind Spearfelt, after a controversial ride by Jim Pike.
 In 1928 he was standing his first season as a stallion at Kingsfield, and Percy Brown had booked four of his own mares to him and suggested to Dangar that he should nominate one of his own.
 Dangar, however, was none too keen to have any commercial dealings with Joe Brien.

 The grounds and garden of the property were lavishly cultivated including an avenue leading to the house double-lined with elms and pines, reminiscent of the stately homes of England.
 At around the time of Rodney’s birth in 1873, his father was responsible for a property grazing over 100,000 sheep and more than 22,000 head of cattle, as well as some thoroughbreds.
-Rodney Dangar inherited Baroona on the death of his father and continued the rural tradition, although at the time of sending Alwina to Pantheon there were only about a half-dozen mares on the estate.
+Rodney Dangar inherited Baroona on the death of his father and continued the rural tradition, although at the time of sending Alwina to Pantheon, there were only about a half-dozen mares on the estate.
 It was amidst the splendour of Baroona in the spring of 1929 that Alwina dropped her chestnut foal.
 He was a strikingly flashy colt, a washy chestnut with a flaxen mane and tail, not unlike Trafalgar.
+The first syllable of his sire’s name inspired Rodney Dangar’s wife to come up with the name.
 Rodney Dangar proceeded to register him as Peter Pan, named after the character created by James M. Barrie in 1904.
 Enchanting and whimsical, Barrie’s fictional creation had captured the public imagination because, among other things, he possessed the ability to fly.
 It was an ability that his equine namesake would demonstrate almost every time he appeared on a racecourse.
 Dangar placed the colt in the Randwick stables of Frank McGrath.

 The first Pantheons to go through the sales ring were disappointing and lacked both size and character; they sold cheaply.
 Few raced early, and the stallion only managed to get three winners in his first year.
 But whatever the shortcomings of Pantheon’s other stock, neither size nor character was lacking in Peter Pan.
 Still, like most of the sire’s progeny, he was slow to mature, and McGrath only raced him once in his juvenile season, running unplaced at the Tattersall’s May Meeting in a 6f juvenile handicap.
 The horse was then off the scene after picking up a nail, which resulted in a septic hoof.
 Being a big, awkward customer that was still growing, the accident may have been a blessing in disguise.
 Certainly, in his later years, McGrath made no secret of his belief that this enforced lay-off was the making of Peter Pan as a racehorse.
 The wily old trainer brought the big chestnut back into work again just as the 1931-32 racing season was ending and as lazy and laidback as the son of Pantheon was, he showed McGrath enough to suggest he might develop into a Derby horse.
 Needless to say, it wasn’t an opinion that the Tattersall’s men shared when framing their spring markets on the basis of the chestnut’s only public appearance.

-Writing in the Sydney Mail on 17th August 1932, reviewing Derby prospects before either colt had resumed in the new season, Banjo Patterson surveyed the three-year-old scene and concluded: “…We are left with Kuvera and Oro…As between the two, Kuvera is handier and has more brilliance; in fact, some people think he has too much brilliance to run a good mile and a half.
+Writing in the Sydney Mail on 17th August 1932, in an extensive article reviewing the Derby prospects for the new season, Banjo Patterson surveyed the three-year-old ranks and concluded: “…We are left with Kuvera and Oro…As between the two, Kuvera is handier and has more brilliance; in fact, some people think he has too much brilliance to run a good mile and a half.
 Oro has more reach and stride and is somewhat of the type of that unexpected Derby winner Salitros.
 Unless somebody produces a first-class three-year-old out of a hat, so to speak, we are not going to see anything like Heroic or Manfred this year.”

 When Banjo penned those lines, it seemed he must have imbibed the precious waters of the Castalian spring itself.
 For almost right on cue, the man with the hat and the horse – a horse that would ultimately prove superior to both Heroic and Manfred, and just about every other Derby winner up to that time, appeared at Warwick Farm racecourse ten days later.